lszeremeta/bsbmtools-json/README.md

 Build the project:

 ```
-apt
+ant
 ```

-(Make sure that ivy is properly configured and accessible by ant).
+Make sure that ivy is properly configured and accessible by ant.
+For instance, you may want to set up a link to `ivy.jar` from `~/.ant/lib/`.

 The dependencies are configured using `ivy.xml`.
 Note that some old dependencies reside in a not very popular maven repository, configured in `ivysettings.xml`.